ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 # New Sub-Error Codes Definition

-Subsequent documents defining new Sub-Error codes MUST be accepted by IETF, MUST also provide a clear definition of the error code (in their Reference text), and MUST also provide more characterization than the
-{{RFC8914}} parent error.

 This document defines new IANA-registered Sub-Error codes, below.

 ## Reserved {#policy-reserved}

   * Number: 0

-  * Meaning: Reserved

-  * Applicability: Blocked, Forged, Censored, Filtered

-  * Reference: this sub-error code value MUST NOT be sent.
+  * Meaning: Reserved.
+This sub-error code value MUST NOT be sent.
 If received, it has no meaning.

+  * Applicability: This code should never be used

+  * Reference:

   * Change Controller: IETF